Rigidity of mean convex subsets in non-negatively curved RCD spaces and stability of mean curvature bounds: Introduction

+Then, there exists a metric measure space $Y$ such that $(\tilde \Omega, \tilde \de_\Omega, \m_{\Omega})$ is isomorphic to $[0,\infty) \otimes Y$.
+If $N\geq 2$, then $Y$ is $\RCD(0,N-1)$.
+If $N\in [1,2)$, then $Y\simeq\{pt\}$. \end{theorem} \begin{141} The assumption $\de_X(x_0, \gamma(r))= \de_{\Omega^c}(\gamma(r))$ for the geodesic ray $\gamma$ cannot be omitted.
+A counterexample is $X=\R^2$ with $\Omega= \{ (x,y): y=x^2\}$. \end{141} {The proof of Theorem \ref{main1} has two parts.
+In Section \ref{subsec:meas} we show that $\Omega$ equipped with the reference measure $\m$ restricted to $\Omega$ splits as measure space.
+In Section \ref{subsec:isometric} we then see that this implies an isometric splitting for the induced intrinsic geometry of $\Omega$.
+This part applies methods developped in \cite{kkl} and we omit details since the steps are identical with the ones in \cite{kkl}.
+The proof of Theorem \ref{main2} follows the same roadmap with obvious modifications where we only provide the details of the first part. }

-Then, there exists an $\RCD(0, N-1)$ space $Y$ such that $(\tilde \Omega, \tilde \de_\Omega, \m_{\Omega})$ is isomorphic to $[0,\infty) \otimes Y$. \end{theorem} The previous rigidity results raise the question for an almost rigidity theorem: given a Riemannian manifold that satisfies the assumption of the theorems up to an error $\epsilon$ are we close (and in which sense) to the rigidity case?
+These rigidity results raise the question for corresponding almost rigidity theorems: given a Riemannian manifold that satisfies the assumption of the theorems up to an error $\epsilon$ are we close (and in which sense) to the rigidity case?
 In absence of extrinsic boundary, that is $\Omega= X$, these questions can be answered by $\RCD$ rigidity theorems, stability of $\RCD$ curvature bounds w.r.t. measured Gromov-Hausdorff convergence and Gromov's precompactness theorem.

-For domains with lower mean curvature bounds inside of Riemannian manifolds with Ricci curvature bounded from below the problem is more delicate \cite{peralesheka, wong}.
+For domains with lower mean curvature bounds inside of a Riemannian manifold with Ricci curvature bounded from below the problem is more delicate \cite{peralesheka, wong}.
 A sequence of closed domains may not subconverge in Gromov Hausdorff sense to a metric space.
 This behavior is similar to the one of closed Riemannian manifolds with lower scalar curvature bounds (for instance, see \cite{sormanisurvey, gromovmean}).